vumichien/cocoindex/docs/docs/core/basics.md

 ## Retrieval

-There are two ways to retrieve data from indexes built by an indexing flow:
+There are two ways to retrieve data from target storage built by an indexing flow:

-*   Query the underlying index storage directly for maximum flexibility.
+*   Query the underlying target storage directly for maximum flexibility.
-*   Use CocoIndex *query handlers* for a more convenient experience with built-in tooling support (e.g. CocoInsight) to understand query performance against the index.
+*   Use CocoIndex *query handlers* for a more convenient experience with built-in tooling support (e.g. CocoInsight) to understand query performance against the target data.

 Query handlers are tied to specific indexing flows.
-They accept query inputs, transform them by defined operations, and retrieve matching data from the index storage that was created by the flow.
+They accept query inputs, transform them by defined operations, and retrieve matching data from the target storage that was created by the flow.